 By Clete Albitz, CFP®

 My wife and I recently welcomed our second child into our family.
 Cora is a sweet and easy-going baby.
-I’ve heard they grow fast and seeing it first hand it is true.
+I have heard they grow fast and seeing it first hand, it is true.

-Another child has been a time of reflection about family, the future, and thinking about the financial items to address as a result.
-The U.S. Department of Agriculture reports that the cost of raising a child is $233,610 and this is not including the cost of college.
-Financial planning for this will useful, and these are the most important things to do when you have a baby.
+Having a child is a good time to reflect about family, the future, and thinking about the financial items to address as a result.
+The U.S. Department of Agriculture reports that the cost of raising a child is $233,610 which does not include the cost of college.
+Financial planning for this will be useful.
+Here are the most important things to do when you have a baby.

 The first item to review is your health insurance plan.
 In most cases, new babies are covered without being listed under their mother’s plan for a 30-day window following birth.
-After that, you’ll need to add them to your plan and ideally ensure the pediatrician you choose is in-network and conveniently located.
-There are a handful of trips you’ll be making to the doctor’s office the first year.
+After that, you will need to add them to your plan and ideally ensure the pediatrician you choose is in-network and conveniently located.
+There are a handful of trips you will be making to the doctor’s office the first year.

-Next is to review your life/disability insurance coverage.
-A child is a financial responsibility that is your own and it’s important to protect your family by having the proper insurance coverages in place in the event of an untimely death or disability.
+Next, review your life/disability insurance coverage.
+A child is a financial responsibility that is your own and it is important to protect your family by having the proper insurance coverage in place in the event of an untimely death or disability.
 Fortunately, these events are unlikely and as a result insurance coverage is generally affordable.
-We’ve found that term-policies typically provide the most cost-effective coverage for young families.
+We have found that term-policies typically provide the most cost-effective coverage for young families.